XpressAI/technologic/README.md

 ![License](https://img.shields.io/github/license/XpressAI/technologic)

-Technologic is a powerful, feature-rich AI Chatbot Client that is designed to work seamlessly with OpenAI's API or any compatible backend.
+Technologic is a powerful, feature-rich AI Chatbot Client that is designed to work seamlessly with OpenAI's API or any compatible backend (such as your [Xpress AI](https://www.xpress.ai) agents).
 With a user-friendly interface and the ability to organize, modify, and manage your conversations, Technologic brings you a next-level chatting experience with your AI assistant.

 **[Demo: https://technologic.xpress.ai/](https://technologic.xpress.ai/)**